 - How much does the PPM cost?

 - The PPM requires an initial deposit of $33, which is fully refundable upon return of the undamaged unit.
-Funds can be added in increments of $25, up to a maximum of $300.
-When you park using the PPM, it will deduct funds from the device at the regular parking meter rate of $1.50 per hour, up to a cumulative maximum of $8 per day (the cost of a one-day visitor permit).
+Funds can be added in increments of $25, up to a maximum of $300, and a $10 transaction fee will be charged with the initial purchase of funds.
+When you park using the PPM, it will deduct funds from the device at the regular parking meter rate of $1.50 per hour, up to a cumulative maximum of $9 per day (the cost of a one-day visitor permit).
 The amount deducted is prorated down to the minute, so that you only pay for what you actually use.